linpengcheng/PurefunctionPipelineDataflow/doc/IntroductionBasicMethods.md

 17. Use the clojure.core API to manipulate data, enhance data model design capabilities.
 Don't use like specter  lib etc.

-18.Use and design "simple DSL", like hiccup, honeysql etc.
+18.Use and design "simple DSL", like hiccup, honeysql etc. DSL usage is code conversion, Using data style representation is better than using function style representation.
+A series of pipeline functions are concatenated to form a compiler for converting DSL data into target code and then evaluating it.

+19.The best abstraction is: data and logic are strictly separated, data-flow is current-flow, function is chip, thread macro (->>, -> etc.) is a wire, and the  entire system is an integrated circuit that is energized.

 # 纯函数管道数据流·基本构造方法